AvayaExperiencePlatform/sms-async-messaging-connector-sample/README.md

 # Avaya Experience Platform - SMS Connector

+---

+## :warning: **Disclaimer**

+> :bulb: This sample application is provided **for demonstration purposes only** and is not intended for production use. *Your Company Name* assumes no responsibility for any issues arising from its use.

+---

 ## Description

 This is a sample SMS connector, bringing SMS channel into Avaya Experience Platform (AXP) using the Digital Custom Messaging Capabilities and Async APIs provided by AXP.